yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/04-event-emitters-and-binary/LAB.md

 * The CLI should support a minimum of three transforms
 * The CLI should log useful Error messages if used incorrectly

+## Testing
+* Use BDD `describe` and `test` methods to define discriptive tests and increase readablity
+* Each `test` callback should aim to test a small well defined feature of a function
+* Write tests to ensure each behaves correctly with valid and invalud inputs

+##  Documentation
+In your README.md describe the exported values of each module you have defined.
+Every function description should include it's airty (expected number of paramiters), the expected data for each paramiter (data-type and limitations), and it's behavior (for both valid and invalued use).
+Feel free to write any additional information in your README.md.

 #### Tips
 You will want to define a strategy for solving the problem before you begin to code.
 Once you have a strategy defined, you can break it into steps that can be split into helper modules.
 Each helper module should solve a small specific problem.
 The main module should utilize the helper modules to execute your original stratagy.